Technoplatz/bi/README.md

 #### 5. Starting Containers

 Enter the command below to start the containers by keeping them up and running in the background.
-This step may take time up to a couple of minutes depending on your internet bandwidth;
+It can take up to 30 seconds till after containers creation for Technoplatz BI to be functional.
+You can log out and exit the platform safely after the installation is complete.
+Technoplatz BI continues to run at the background and restarts automatically as the platform is rebooted.

 ```bash
 docker-compose up --detach --remove-orphans
 ```

+#### 6. Signing In

 In order to open your first session go to the following address in your web browser, click the "Sign in" button, enter your email and password which you provided in the .env file.

 ```bash
 http://localhost:8100
 ```

-You can log out and exit the platform safely after the installation is complete.
-Technoplatz BI continues to run in the background and restarts automatically when the platform is rebooted.

 ## Maintenance